OSAC logo

 Import/Export Restrictions

 Customs officers have the broad authority to search persons or vehicles at Iraqi ports of entry.
 Officers may confiscate any goods they deem may pose a threat to the peace, security, health, environment, or social order of Iraq.
 Authorities may confiscate antiquities or cultural items suspected of illegal export, as well as undeclared goods.
 Visitors may also have to return such goods, at their expense, to the jurisdiction from which they came.
-Satellite phones are permitted in the IKR.
+Satellite phones are permitted in Iraq (and IKR).

 A country-specific listing of items/goods prohibited from being exported to the country or that are otherwise restricted is available from the U.S. International Trade Agency website.